← Back to dashboard

 • Fullscreen (hide the browser bars): on a computer or Android phone, tap the ⛶ Fullscreen button on the booth screen.
 On an iPhone/iPad (Safari has no fullscreen button), open the booth, tap Share → Add to Home Screen, then launch it from that icon — it opens with no Safari bars and stays put.
 Do this once and use the icon all night.

-• Caption: the dashboard buttons pre-fill the album name; change it with ?caption=Your Text.
+• Caption: the Open Booth button pre-fills the album name; change it with ?caption=Your Text.

 • Instant gratification: turn on auto-approve for the album so booth photos hit the slideshow immediately, and set a generous per-guest limit (the booth is a shared station).